 Bobbie started her dog training career in 2003 as a pet behavior counselor with the ASPCA Animal Behavior Center.
-She worked under the direction of Dr. Pamela Reid, PhD CAAB.
-This was Bobbie’s first shelter experience.
 There she implemented behavior modification programs for dogs surrendered by the public as well as those seized by Humane Law Enforcement.
 She also evaluated, trained and rehabilitated these shelter dogs.
-Bobbie also consulted with prospective adopters, trained staff and volunteers, assisted with cases in the Behavior Clinic and collected data on the long-term effectiveness of behavior modification programs for shelter dogs.
-The years she spent at the ASPCA formed the foundation for the work she continues to do in animal welfare.
+Bobbie also consulted with prospective adopters, trained staff and volunteers, assisted with cases in the Behavior Clinic.

 Bobbie fell into the field of dog training like many other trainers: She adopted a difficult dog.
 Claire, a Staffordshire bull terrier mix, proved to have a very strong personality and a high energy level.
 Everything Bobbie learned about training at that time was through self-education through books and seminars, trial and error, and lots of advice from different people.
 Bobbie bumbled her way through the early years with Claire, but over time the information all gelled together, helping her and Claire to develop a close, respectful and meaningful relationship that lasted 11 years, until Claire’s passing.
 Bobbie’s passion for shelter and rescue work, education and awareness about pit bulls, and ending pit bull fighting rings roots from her experiences with Claire during her lifetime.